rmoralesdelgado/Tutorials/Quick and Easy Setup for Git and GitHub.md

 filter.lfs.required=true
 ```

-Much more detailed information about this initial setup [here](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup).
-Just one important thing to note in case you are not checking out the previous link, is that `git` stores configuration at three different levels: repo-level, user-level and system-level.
+More detailed information about this initial setup [here](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup).
+Just one important thing to note in case you are not checking out the previous link, is that `git` stores configuration at three different levels: repository-level, user-level and system-level.
 The `--global` flag allows to modify the user-level configuration.

-## Initializing `git`
+## 6. Initializing `git`

 Say you already have some material you want to showcase on GitHub.
 Of course, you can always upload files to a GitHub repository manually and you can grant public access to it so that everyone can see what you have uploaded.
 However, thinking long-term, you might want to keep on improving these projects, or maybe add new projects to this folder in your computer, your "Projects" folder.
-In this case, the idea of manually uploading files — and subdirectories — is out of the question.
+In these cases, the idea of manually uploading files — and subdirectories — is out of the question.
 You *will* want to work on your projects locally and `push` them to your GitHub account every time you have made some considerable improvements/additions.

 In proper `git` terms, `git` uses *commits* to keep an "official" track — i.e. a version control — of your local working directory, and therefore, of its contents.
 To do this, `git` gives to each object inside the working directory a unique "id", and each commit you make is like a snapshot of all the contents in the working directory — e.g. the "Projects" folder.
-A *repository* (or "repo"), then, is nothing more than the collection of all this snapshots.
+A *repository* (or "repo"), then, is nothing more than the collection of all these snapshots.
 As you might have deduced already, this allows you to "go back in time" if there is a change you made that you want reverted.

 `git` works on a per-tree basis, being the nodes and leaves the subfolders and files, respectively.
 When you initialize `git` on a local folder — i.e. the working directory — to later have it "synchronized" to GitHub, any modification you make inside this folder — to any file or subfolders — will be tracked and stored every time you commit these changes.
 Later, whenever you are ready, you will be able to `push` this updated content to GitHub.